Statistikk innhold

 The production value is defined as turnover adjusted for changes in stocks of finished goods, goods in process and goods and services purchased for resale.

-From year 2022 special government taxes on sales are subtracted from the turnover and hence, also from the production value.
+From year 2022, excise duties on sales are subtracted from the turnover and consequently from production value.

 Intermediate consumption

-Value of the goods and services consumed as inputs in the production process, excluding fixed assets whose consumption is recorded as consumption of fixed capital.
-Depreciation of fixed assets are not included
+Intermediate consumption is defined as the value of goods and services used as inputs in the prodiction process, excluding fixed assets whose consumption is recorded as consumption of fixed capital.
+Depreciation of fixed assets are not included.

 Value added at factor cost